Our view: Supreme Court highlights importance of Ohio's August primary - NewsBreak

 While residents don’t have a vote on who sits on the U.S. Supreme Court, they do have a direct say in who serves in Ohio’s legislature.

-The first thing to do is to pay attention to and participate in our August primary .
+In Ohio, the first thing to do is to pay attention to and participate in our August primary.

 State Republicans inability to approve legislative maps that met state constitutional muster - according to Ohio's GOP controlled Supreme Court - forced the state to hold two primary elections this year.
 We have already voted on local, national and statewide offices.
 We are now being asked to select party representatives for Ohio's House and Senate districts.